jackal/jackal-user-manual/README.md

                        enumitem tcolorbox environ trimspaces siunitx

 On **Windows**:
-- Install TeXworks
+- Install TeXworks.
-- Install DINPro font (from our server) into your system fonts
+- Install Source Tree, or your preferred Windows Git client.
-- Install Source Tree and register accounts.
-Remeber BitBucket uses full email address.
+- Install DINPro, Consolas typefaces.
-- Checkout a LaTeX document, and open it in TeXworks
+- Use Sourcetree to clone this repo locally, then open `jackal.tex` in TeXworks.
 - In Texworks, in the drop down menu beside the green arrow, switch to XeLaTeX + MakeIndex + BibTex
 - Click the green start arrow